araobp/stm32-mcu/NUCLEO-F401RE/AI/README.md

 ## Loading Keras model into CubeMX

 I loaded a Keras model in [this folder](../Thermography/tensorflow) into CubeMX.
-The model "rock-paper-scissors" was trained with normalized dataset of float type with its range -1 ~ +1.
+The model "rock-paper-scissors" was trained with normalized dataset of float type.

 ## How to run the network